 The only caveat to these rights is that you, in turn, “comply with all occupational safety and health standards issued under the OSHA Act” as applicable to your particular job.
 As long as your injuries were not caused by any violation on your part, you are eligible for all benefits of the OSHA laws.

-If you feel that your employer has unfairly discriminated against you or otherwise denied you your rights after you were injured, now is the time to contact a West Des Moines Workers' Compensation attorney.
+If you feel that your employer has unfairly discriminated against you or otherwise denied you your rights after you were injured, now is the time to contact an Iowa Workers' Compensation attorney.

 Walker, Billingsley and Bair injury attorneys are experienced in all aspects of Workers' Compensation and applicable Iowa OSHA laws.
 If you have been injured on the job, nothing should stop you from getting the compensation you deserve.
 Call us today for a free consultation: (888) 435-9886.